chingc/phtml/README.md

     </ul>
     >>>

-Note: simplemarkup allows function chaining.
+Note: simplemarkup allows method chaining.
 The contents of the loop can be reduced to `sm.begin("li", value=fruit).endln()`.

 ## License